bugra-gokcek/bugra-gokcek/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Anadolu University Internship
-- 🌱 I’m currently learning .NET
+- 🌱 I’m currently learning .NET, Bash.
-- 💬 Ask me about C, Arduino and PIC programming.
 - 📫 How to reach me: bugragokcek1@gmail.com
 - ⚡ Fun fact: "If you don't know something, just google it." 🤪